-We offer eight different financing programs to our dealership customers, and price each program according to the relative credit risk.
+We offer eight different financing programs, and price each program according to the relative credit risk.
 Our programs cover a wide band of the credit spectrum and are labeled as follows:

 Bravo - this program accommodates an applicant with significant past non-performing credit including recent derogatory credit.
 Advance rates are lowest of all of our programs to offset the greater risk.
 To offset the low upfront advance to the dealer, we agree to pay the dealer a portion of future payments we receive from the obligor, depending on loan performance.
-The Bravo program was introduced in November of 2015 and as of December 31, 2015, only a few such contracts have been acquired.
+The Bravo program was introduced in November of 2015 and for the 12 months ended December 31, 2016 represented only 0.5% of our total acquisitions.